 {% endnavList %}

-This way, every time a user clicks on the navigation link, it automatically carries the tracking parameters we preset, greatly facilitating the measurement of marketing effectiveness.
+In this way, every time the user clicks on the navigation link, it will automatically carry our preset tracking parameters, greatly facilitating the measurement of marketing effectiveness.

-3. Display format of unified brand terms or specific keywords
+3. The display format of unified brand words or specific keywords

-In environments with collaboration across multiple sites or editors, the spelling and capitalization of brand names or certain professional terms may not be consistent.Although Anqi CMS provides content replacement functionality, it is more flexible and efficient to perform standardized processing directly at the template layer for high-frequency display areas such as navigation.
+In an environment where collaboration occurs across multiple sites or among multiple editors, the spelling and capitalization of brand names or certain specialized terms may not be consistent.Although Anqi CMS provides content replacement functionality, it is more flexible and efficient to standardize processing directly at the template layer for high-frequency display areas like navigation.

 {%- for item in navs %}